pages-themes/minimal/pages/guidelines/annotation.md

 #### Phenotype

 Phenotype ("phenotype" in CellDesigner; "phenotype" in SBGN PD specification) is considered a type of process in SBGN PD (see the [PD Reference Cards](https://sbgn.github.io/referencecards)) but in CellDesigner can be used also as a trigger or as a reference to a submap (correspondingly "perturbing agent" glyph and "submap" glyph in SBGN PD).
-To annotate phenotype in CellDesigner as a biological processes, please use appropriate GO Biological Process term and GO Biological Process identifier.
+To annotate phenotype in CellDesigner as a biological process, please use appropriate GO Biological Process term and GO Biological Process identifier.
 To annotate phenotype as a symptom or a disease state, please use appropriate MeSH term and MeSH identifier.
 <br/>

 ### Interactions